Understanding the Training Costs Repayment Clause for WSET Courses in Thailand

 Expected outcomes for the employee, client groups, and the organization.

-Engage employees throughout their learning journey to maximize the training's value.
-Plan for knowledge transfer and set repayment terms proportionate to the investment and benefits received.
+Engage employees throughout their learning journey.
+This maximizes the training's value.
+Plan for knowledge transfer and set repayment terms that are proportionate to the investment and benefits received.